vermashresth/sequential_social_dilemma_games/README.md

 ```

 # Contributors
+The watershed games and accompanied code is developed by Shresth Verma.

-This code base was developed by Eugene Vinitsky and Natasha Jaques; help with reproduction was provided by Joel Leibo, Antonio Castenada, and Edward Hughes.
+This original code base for SSDs was developed by Eugene Vinitsky and Natasha Jaques.